Portland-Bit-Devs/Portland.BitDevs/meetings/25_02_25/README.md

 ### Special Thanks | Mentions

 - Thank you to everyone who shows up each month!
-- Happy First BitDevs of 2025
-- Want to extend a warm welcome to our special host 'J'
-  - Host of the first NY BitDevs
+- Thank you to Jon for the Bank Simulator Presentation.

 ### Rules